JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversarial-attack.md

 The authors also suggest to use $$\alpha=\delta/K$$ and to omit every projection step onto $$\mathcal{X}$$.

-**PI-FGSM** The *Pre-gradient guided momentum Iterative FGSM* enhances the momentum by not only memorizing all the past gradients during the iterative process, but also accumulating the gradients of multiple sampled examples in the vicinity of the current data point.
+**PI-FGSM** {% include cite.html id="2021_Wang_X_p-bmcv_batrem"%}.
+The *Pre-gradient guided momentum Iterative FGSM* is a variation of NI-FGSM which looks ahead by the gradient of the previous iteration.
+Specifically, it accumulates the gradient of data point obtained by adding the previous gradient to the current data point at each iteration.
+Given some step-size $$\alpha>0$$ and some decay factor, it reads:

 {% include switch.html id='pifgsm' content1="
 $$